Disability in Liberia

 People with disability in Liberia face many challenges.
 The cultural attitude towards disability in Liberia is largely negative.
 Often, it is seen as the result of witchcraft or as punishment for a person's behavior.
-However, the government and non-governmental organizations (NGO) are working towards a more inclusive country for people with disabilities.
+However, the government and non-governmental organizations are working towards a more inclusive country for people with disabilities.

 Demographics

 Statistics from 2008 show that around 14 percent of the population of Liberia has a disability.